kevintruong/til/File-System,-Part-1:-Introduction.md

 Whoa that's a lot let's break it down
 * Superblock: This block contains metadata about the filesystem, how large, last modified time, a journal, number of inodes and the first inode start, number of data block and the first data block start.
-* Inode: This is the the key abstraction.
+* Inode: This is the key abstraction.
 An inode is a file.
 * Disk Blocks: These are where the data is stored.
 The actual contents of the file

 ## How does inode store the file contents?